AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/create-decision.md

     ![](assets/decision-code-based-details.png)

 1. Select the number of items you want to be returned back.
-For example, if you select 2, the best 2 eligible offers will be presented for the current surface.
+For example, if you select 2, the best 2 eligible offers will be presented for the current configuration.
 Click **[!UICONTROL Next]**

 1. Use the **[!UICONTROL Add strategy]** button to define the selection strategies for your decision policy.
 Each strategy consists of an offer collection associated with an eligibility constraint and a ranking method to determine the offers to be shown.
 [Learn more](selection-strategies.md)